 The proposal must adhere strictly to the page limits, organization, headings, and subheadings described below, including all required tables.
 The Project Description may not be revised or altered after the full proposal deadline.
 Proposals that do not adhere to these requirements will be returned without review.

 Note that the PAPPG requires that all proposals contain a section labeled "Broader Impacts" in their Project Descriptions (PAPPG II.C.2.d).
+Please note that if submitting via Research.gov, the section header for Broader Impacts must be on its own line with no other text on that line.

 4. Project Description (35 pages maximum).
-The project description is the centerpiece of the RII Track-1 proposal.
 In addition to the requirements contained in PAPPG II.C.2.d, the project description must include clear, succinct goals, objectives, and activities for proposed research, education, workforce development, and sustainability beyond the project period.
-This section of the proposal should present the activities to be facilitated by the RII Track-1 project in a clear, compelling way and describe how the requested NSF support will enable successful pursuit of the project goals and lead to increased competitiveness for NSF (non-EPSCOR) funding.
+This section of the proposal should present the activities to be facilitated by the RII Track-1 project in a clear, compelling way and describe how the requested NSF support will enable successful pursuit of the project goals and lead to increased competitiveness for NSF (non-EPSCoR) funding.